And so their spirits soared

 Onomatopoeia: Word sounds imitate the natural sound.
 This remains a small but sometimes important element of language in poetry.

-Consonance: Repetition of the non-initial consonant sounds of a word, especially at the stressed syllables w/o vowel rhyming, typically in the same line ("boat/night", "And drunk the milk of Paradise")
+Consonance: Repetition of the non-initial consonant sounds of a word, especially at the end of stressed syllables without vowel rhyming, typically in the same line ("boat / night", "And drunk the milk of Paradise")

-Assonance: Repetition of vowel sounds within a line or lines of verse without repeating consonant sounds ("date/fade")
+Assonance: Repetition of vowel sounds within a line or lines of verse without repeating consonant sounds ("date / fade", "stony /holy")

 Sibilance: The property of having many S- and hissing sounds.